Horatio Nelson, 1st Viscount Nelson: Return to England

 Nelson's body was placed in a cask of brandy mixed with camphor and myrrh, which was then lashed to the Victory's mainmast and placed under guard.
-Victory was towed to Gibraltar after the battle, and on arrival the body was transferred to a lead-lined coffin filled with spirits of wine.
+This was a controversial decision, with the public later believing it would have been better for him to have been put in rum instead to better preserve him.
+Victory was towed to Gibraltar after the battle, and, on arrival, the body was transferred to a lead-lined coffin filled with spirits of wine and his effects, uniforms and papers sent separately.
 Collingwood's dispatches about the battle were carried to England aboard HMS Pickle, and when the news arrived in London, a messenger was sent to Merton Place to bring the news of Nelson's death to Emma Hamilton.
 She later recalled, They brought me word, Mr Whitby from the Admiralty.
 "Show him in directly", I said.
 He came in, and with a pale countenance and faint voice, said, "We have gained a great Victory." – "Never mind your Victory", I said.
-"My letters – give me my letters" – Captain Whitby was unable to speak – tears in his eyes and a deathly paleness over his face made me comprehend him.
+"My letters—give me my letters" – Captain Whitby was unable to speak—tears in his eyes and a deathly paleness over his face made me comprehend him.
 I believe I gave a scream and fell back, and for ten hours I could neither speak nor shed a tear.

 King George III, on receiving the news, is alleged to have said, in tears, "We have lost more than we have gained."
 The Times reported: We do not know whether we should mourn or rejoice.
 The country has gained the most splendid and decisive Victory that has ever graced the naval annals of England; but it has been dearly purchased.